sarah-antillia/TensorFlow-FlexUNet-Image-Segmentation-Breast-Cancer-Mammogram-Mastery/README.md

 </pre>
 <b>(2) Annotation Generation</b><br>
-Since the masks (annotations) data were not provided for the original cancer images of the <b>Breast Cancer Dataset</b>, we generated our own PNG mask files correspong to the cropped PNG images by using a pretrained model <a href="https://github.com/sarah-antillia/TensorFlow-FlexUNet-Image-Segmentation-Breast-Cancer-INbreast">
+Since the masks (annotations) data were not provided for the original cancer images of the <b>Breast Cancer Dataset</b>, we generated our own PNG mask files corresponding to the cropped PNG images by using a pretrained model <a href="https://github.com/sarah-antillia/TensorFlow-FlexUNet-Image-Segmentation-Breast-Cancer-INbreast">
 TensorFlow-FlexUNet-Image-Segmentation-Breast-Cancer-INbreast</a> without a manual annotation by human experts</a>, because the INbreast cancer images appeared similar to the images in <b>Cancer</b> subset of <b>Mammogram Mastery</b>.